 This course acquaints the student with the field of management as it applied to the School Nurse.
 The tasks of the School Nurse as a manager, the background of management and major schools of management thought are the focus.
 The course is organized by encasing the management functions of planning, organizing, directing, and controlling within a four-dimensional theoretical framework of strategic management.
 Emphasis is on the School Nurse as the manager of school health programs with special attention to the needs of children and youth with handicapping and disabling condition.

 NURS 6203 Selected Topics in Pathophysiology I

-1.0 cr. hr./module
+3.0 cr.hrs.
+(1 hr. per module)

 Selected topics in pathophysiology, including etiology, pathophysiological basis for assessment and management and current research.
 Content is divided into 3 modules: